 Humans introduced a different kind of variable, but they weren’t terribly concerned.
 Their patience and countenance is far greater than the ages and millennia mortal species tend to exist.

 They understand the nature of things, sharing time and space with a broad array of flora and fauna, of spore and mycology.
 Time is a cohort, a companion.
-They do not count the hours, years, decades and centuries.
-The simply live.
+They do not count the hours, years, decades, and centuries.
+They simply live.
 They breathe, transmute the atmosphere and reshape the soil, reach for the sky, and live.

-They welcome the challenges and opportunities afforded them through the grand scheme of life on this planet.
+Trees welcome the challenges and opportunities afforded them through the grand scheme of life on this planet.
 Even if forced modifications occur on microscopic levels, they will eventually return to their natural selves, whether within one generation, or twenty.
-Life can abide any and all interference.
+Life can and will abide all interference.
 It’s a curiosity at best.
 And it never lasts.

 The trees aren’t afraid of the fire.